naveengoyal1503/autoplugin-ai/plugins/Affiliate_Deal_Booster/README.md

 # Affiliate Deal Booster

 ## Description
-Affiliate Deal Booster is a WordPress plugin designed to increase your affiliate marketing revenue by automatically creating and displaying exclusive coupon deals.
-It helps you engage visitors with timely discount alerts directly on your affiliate product pages, driving higher conversions and commissions.
+Affiliate Deal Booster is a WordPress plugin that **automatically detects mentions of popular affiliate products or brands** in your posts and appends dynamic deal coupon links to boost your affiliate conversions and commissions effortlessly.

 ## Features

-- Easy admin interface to add and manage coupon deals
-- Custom coupon title, code, description, and affiliate URL
-- Shortcode `[affiliate_deal_booster]` to display a random coupon anywhere
-- Shortcode attribute `id` to display a specific coupon by ID
-- Clean, responsive coupon display with prominent call-to-action button
+- Automatically scans post content for keywords like Amazon, eBay, Best Buy
+- Inserts affiliate deal banners with dynamic links at the end of detected posts
+- Fully customizable affiliate URLs with your affiliate tag
-- Lightweight and self-contained in a single file
+- Lightweight and minimal setup required
+- Freemium-ready for upcoming premium features like coupon aggregations and A/B testing

 ## Installation

-1. Download the plugin PHP file.
-2. Upload it to your WordPress site under `wp-content/plugins/`.
+1. Upload the `affiliate-deal-booster.php` file to your `/wp-content/plugins/` directory.
-3. Activate the plugin through the WordPress admin Plugins menu.
+2. Activate the plugin through the 'Plugins' menu in WordPress.
+3. The plugin works automatically with default keywords.

 ## Setup

-1. Navigate to **Affiliate Deals** menu in the WordPress admin dashboard.
-2. Add coupons with title, code, description, and affiliate URL.
-3. Save coupons, which will be stored securely in your WordPress options.
+Currently, Affiliate Deal Booster uses a predefined list of keywords and affiliate links in the plugin code.
+No additional setup is needed for basic functionality.

+Future premium versions will offer an admin panel to customize keywords, affiliate URLs, coupon codes, and analytics.

 ## Usage
-- To display a random coupon on any post or page, use the shortcode:

-  [affiliate_deal_booster]

-- To display a specific coupon by its ID (shown in the admin list), use:

-  [affiliate_deal_booster id="123456789"]

-Coupons will show as styled boxes with title, description, coupon code, and a "Shop Now" button linking to your affiliate URL.

-## Monetization
-- Provide the plugin free with basic coupon features.
-- Offer a Pro upgrade adding advanced analytics, geo-targeting, customizable templates, and prioritized support.

-## License
-GPLv2 or later.
+Simply write posts mentioning affiliated brands like Amazon or eBay.
+Affiliate Deal Booster automatically attaches a deal banner linking to corresponding affiliate product search pages with your affiliate tag.

+Example:

+> "Check out the latest Amazon deals on smartwatches."

+The plugin will add a link block at the end guiding visitors to Amazon product deals, increasing the chance of affiliate clicks and conversions.

+---

+**Note:** Replace `'youraffiliatetag'` in the plugin file with your real affiliate IDs to make money from referrals.